 Security was not high priority in 1960s Airport Terminal design.
-In fact security precautions were effectively zer.
-Dubai Airport proved to be remarkably easy for HiJackers to break through Security and access \aircraft, which they did on five occasions without meeting any resistance.
+Security precautions were effectively zero.
+Dubai Airport proved to be remarkably easy for HiJackers to break through Security and access aircraft.
+They did so on five occasions without meeting any resistance.
 Sadly lives were lost.
 But these hijackings gave unknown Dubai worldwide publicity.
 Soon the wider world knew of Dubai and where it was.
 Meanwhile......

 Hijackers should follow the Signs

 My wife worked at Dubai Airport.
 She had a problem with her car.

 "Can you come to the Airport and pick me up?"